Last places

 Your vacation in Copenhagen by bike!
 A bike-friendly city, the perfect opportunity to get to know the culture of Denmark, one of the happiest countries in the world.

-A cycling vacation in Copenhagen, the cycling capital, where you can fully experience hygge—that warm, intimate atmosphere that encompasses so much more.
-The Danish way of life is all about simplicity and spending time outdoors, from picnics in the parks to rides along beautiful bike paths.
-With our local Italian guide, you’ll cycle through the charming Nyhavn district to reach Christianshavn and the free town of Christiania.
-You’ll see the city’s symbol, the Little Mermaid statue, and lose yourself in the maze of narrow streets on Strøget, surrounded by culture and shopping.
-A must-visit is Tivoli, the amusement park in the heart of the city with some of Europe’s oldest rides, where you can enjoy the sunset while sipping a craft beer.
-The Danish capital is a must for anyone who loves cycling!
+A cycling holiday in Copenhagen, the cycling capital, where you can experience hygge, that warm and intimate atmosphere that encompasses so much more.
+The Danish lifestyle is characterized by simplicity and hours spent outdoors, picnicking in parks and cycling along wonderful bike paths.
+With our local Italian guide , I would cycle through the charming Nyhavn district to reach Christianshavn and the free town of Christiania.
+You will see the symbol of the city, the statue of the Little Mermaid of Copenhagen, and lose yourself in the maze of narrow streets of Strøget, surrounded by culture and shopping.
+A visit to Tivoli, the amusement park in the heart of the city with some of the oldest rides in Europe, where you can enjoy the sunset while sipping a craft beer.
+The Danish capital is a must for cycling enthusiasts!

 Travel code